samuelnotfound/miscellaneous-hackintosh-guides/SSDT_USB_Mapping/README.md

 |**`0x0A`**| USB Type `C` (w/o Switch) |
 |**`0xFF`**| Internal (e.g, Bluetooth and Camera) |

+Information regarding `_UPC` can be found in [ACPI Specification](https://uefi.org/sites/default/files/resources/ACPI_Spec_6_5_Aug29.pdf), ≈ p.
+570.

+## Approach
+In order to build our own USB port map via SSDT, we will do the following:

+1. Disable the `RHUB` for XHC_ Controller, and/or the `HUBN` for EHC_ Controller.
+This effectively disables the `_UPC` methods under each ports of each hubs.
+2. Add `XHUB` as a replacement for RHUB, and/or `HUBX` for `HUBN`.
+3. Add the `_ADR` (address) of `RHUB` or `HUBN` to the new hubs.
+Essentially, `XHUB` will take over the address of `RHUB`, and `HUBX` for `HUBN`.
+4. Take the `_ADR` of each active port, and enumerate them under the new hub.
+6. Adjust `_UPC` for each port.

+> You must already know which port are active and their type, as I won't be covering it here.

 ## Renaming USB Controller

-Certain USB controllers needs to be renamed for some SMBIOS.
+Certain USB controllers needs to be renamed.
 Refer to the Dortania's [OpenCore Install Guide](https://dortania.github.io/OpenCore-Post-Install/usb/system-preparation.html#checking-what-renames-you-need).

-* **XHC1 to SHCI**: Needed for Skylake and older SMBIOS
+* **XHC1 to SHCI**: Present in Skylake and older SMBIOS

 | Key | Type | Value |
 | :--- | :--- | :--- |